 5. Learn everything JW's believe about the the 144,000

-6. The Watchtower's promise of eternal life on a paradise earth filled with perfect people who never die is the illusive carrot that keeps Witnesses motivated to work hard for 'God's organization', the Watchtower, until 'the end' i.e. armageddon or the end of their life, which ever comes first.
+6. The organization's promise of eternal life on a paradise earth filled with perfect people who never die is the illusive carrot that keeps Witnesses motivated to work hard for 'God's organization' until 'the end' i.e. armageddon or the end of their life, which ever comes first.
 Learn what they believe about eternal life on a paradise earth

-7. The Watchtower says, "Only Jehovah's Witnesses, those of the anointed remnant and the "great crowd," as a united organization under the protection of the Supreme Organizer, have any Scriptural hope of surviving the impending end of this doomed system dominated by Satan the Devil."
-Watchtower Sept 1, 1989 page 19.
+7. They say, "Only Jehovah's Witnesses, those of the anointed remnant and the "great crowd," as a united organization under the protection of the Supreme Organizer, have any Scriptural hope of surviving the impending end of this doomed system dominated by Satan the Devil."
+Watchtower Magazine, Sept 1, 1989 page 19.

 Unfortunately this doctrine is troubling for JW's.
 As they wait for armageddon and contemplate all the sins they've committed, some wonder if it would be better to die before armageddon.
 That way they would be guaranteed a resurrection to life on a paradise earth, no matter how many sins they've committed.
 As long as they're alive they must work hard for eternal life and follow many rules.
 If they secretly break some of the Society's rules or displease Jehovah in some way, they might not survive armageddon.
 That would mean eternal death, no matter how many sacrifices they've made for Jehovah.

 10. JW's believe they must do 3 things to earn the prize of life on a paradise earth, as summarized in this article.
-See WT, Nov 1, 2008, Our Readers Ask, - Do Jehovah’s Witnesses Believe That They Are the Only Ones Who Will Be Saved?
+See Watchtower Magazine, Nov 1, 2008, Our Readers Ask, - Do Jehovah’s Witnesses Believe That They Are the Only Ones Who Will Be Saved?